hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 Channel-based events occur when there is a new block added to the channel ledger.
 A client application may use the Fabric Node.js client to register a listener to receive blocks as they are added to the channel ledger.
-Channel-based events also allows a client to receive blocks from a specific block number, thus allowing the event processing to run normally on blocks that may have been missed.
+Channel-based events also allow a client to start to receive blocks from a specific block number, thus allowing the event processing to run normally on blocks that may have been missed.
 The Fabric Node.js client will also assist client applications by processing the incoming blocks and looking for specific transactions or chaincode events.
-This allows a client application to be notified of transaction completion or arbitrary chaincode events without having to perform multiple queries or search through blocks.
-If you register for a block event and then submit a transaction, you should not make any assumptions about which block contains your transaction.
-In particular, you should not assume that your transaction is in the block associated with the first block event received after registration.
+This allows a client application to be notified of transaction completion or arbitrary chaincode events without having to perform multiple queries or search through the blocks as they are received.

+If you register for a
+block event and then submit a transaction, you should not make any assumptions about which block contains your transaction.
+In particular, you should not assume that your transaction is in the block associated with the first block event received after registration to the peer's channel-based event service.
 Instead, you may simply register for a transaction event.

+The Fabric peer channel-based event service allows any user to receive filtered block events which contain no sensitive information.
+To receive unfiltered block events requires read access to the channel because it returns potentially sensitive information.
+The default behavior is to connect to receive filtered block events.
+To connect to receive unfiltered block events call `connect(true)` (see below).

 ### new API on the Channel
 * `newChannelEventHub(peer)` - A Channel instance method to get a new instance of a ChannelEventHub.
+* `getChannelEventHubsForOrg` - Gets a list of ChannelEventHubs based on an organization.
+If the organization name is omitted then the current organization of the current user is used.

 ### new class ChannelEventHub and new APIs
 * `registerBlockEvent(eventCallBack, errorCallBack, options)` - To register for